ksch-workflows/hospital-administration/registration/lib/util/README.md

-# Shared Utilities
+# Util module

-This which could potentially split out as open source projects.
+The "util" module contains parts of the registration app which could _potentially_ be split out as separate open source projects.